ZehMatt/DrCodeCov/README.md

 - Is instruction part.
 - Is branch.
 - Unreached.

 DrCodeCov will not count hits, this is something I did not need.
 You can identify which code is executed or if code jumps into parts of instruction operands, this is common in obfuscated code.

 # DrCov format.
 DrCodeCov can output the same format as drcov, specify this via the client option "-format drcov".
 We however suggest using the binary format for extended details.
+You will be also able to feed the drcov format directly to Lighthouse, see https://github.com/gaasedelen/lighthouse for more details.

 # Building
 The project currently comes with a Visual Studio 2017 project.
 Make sure you have set environment variable DYNAMORIO_HOME to your DynamoRIO directory.
 Open the project in Visual Studio and choose your desired configuration to build.